easyuc/EasyUC/README.md

 instances of UC's composition operation and theorem may be formalized in EasyCrypt.

-This work is described in the extended version of the CSF 2019 paper, [EasyUC: Using EasyCrypt to Mechanize Proofs of Universally Composable Security](https://eprint.iacr.org/2019/582).
+This work was described in the extended version of the CSF 2019 paper, [EasyUC: Using EasyCrypt to Mechanize Proofs of Universally Composable Security](https://eprint.iacr.org/2019/582).